gmurambadoro/lampset/README.md

 ## Installation

-To setup the LAMP server simply clone this repository and execute the `lampset.py` file.
+To set up the LAMP server simply clone this repository and execute the `lampset.py` file.
 In this example I have cloned into the `/tmp/` directory because this script should only be run once.
 The system will delete the contents of `/tmp/` on next boot.

 ```
 $ cd /tmp/